iterative/dvc.org/content/docs/studio/self-hosting/installation/aws-ami.md

 </admon>

 16. You're done!
-Access Iterative Studio by opening the EC2 hostname in your browser
+Access Iterative Studio by opening the configured hostname in your browser

 ![](/img/studio-selfhosted-ami-9.png)